Kathy Lynn Emerson

 MARIA de ROJAS (c.1488-1531+)

-The daughter of Francesco de Rojas, count de Salinas, Maria was a maid of honor to Catherine of Aragon, accompanying her to England from Spain.
+The daughter of Francisco de Rojas, count de Salinas, an influential Spanish diplomat, Maria was a maid of honor to Catherine of Aragon, accompanying her to England from Spain.
 After the death of Prince Arthur, she slept in her mistress’s bed.
-She was courted by the earl of Derby's grandson, but their marriage plans were thwarted by Catherine's duenna, Doña Elvira Manuel, who wanted Maria to marry her own son, Inigo Manrique.
-Maria returned to Spain c.
-1504 and there married Don Alvaro de Mendoza-y-Guzman.
+She was courted prior to 1504 by Thomas Stanley, the earl of Derby's grandson, but their marriage plans were thwarted first by the old earl and then by Catherine's duenna, Doña Elvira Manuel.
+The latter wanted Maria to marry her son, Inigo (sometiems called Antonio) Manrique.
+According to the story told by William Hepworth Dixon in his History of Two Queens, Volume III (1874), Catherine of Aragon wrote to her father for permission for Maria de Rojas to marry Stanley when he succeeded his grandfather and became the 2nd earl of Derby.
+Elvira Manuel, however, had managed to get from Maria de Rojas a paper that implied a promise to marry Manrique and thus could have made marriage to anyone else impossible without a papal dispensation.
+When Elvira and her son were banished from England in December 1505, Maria, still unwed, remained with Catherine.
+At an unknown date after that, Maria returned to Spain and there married Don Alvaro de Mendoza-y-Guzman.
 She had at least one child, a son named Luis.
-In 1531, she was believed to be living close to Najera, or near Vitoria.
-She was being sought to give a deposition concerning the consummation of the marriage between Catherine and Prince Arthur.
+In 1531, when she was being sought to give a deposition concerning the consummation of the marriage between Catherine and Prince Arthur, she was believed to be living close to Najera, or near Vitoria.

 see ANNE ELLERKER